Have you ever met someone who seems to have an unshakeable calm, even in the face of frustration or annoyance?

 They rarely raise their voices, lose their temper, or get into heated arguments.
 While some might chalk it up to good luck or an easygoing personality, there might be more to their composure than meets the eye.
 Here are some of the unusual habits these perpetually calm people often practice, which should shed a bit of light on their unique approaches to managing their feelings and dealing with the tough stuff in life.

-2. They practice mindfulness and meditation.
+2. They practise mindfulness and meditation.

-Mindfulness involves paying attention to the present moment without judgment.
+Mindfulness involves paying attention to the present moment without judgement.
 Meditation, on the other hand, is a practice that helps cultivate mindfulness.
 Both of these techniques can help people become more aware of their emotions and physical sensations, allowing them to respond to triggers in a more measured way.
 By incorporating mindfulness and meditation into their daily routine, these people cultivate a sense of inner peace that helps them remain calm in the face of adversity.

 3. They focus on solutions, not problems.